 Lucie Presot is the Vice President of the Company.
 Ms. Presot is a senior financial executive with over 25 years' experience in the financial services industry.
-Ms. Presot is currently the Vice President and Chief Financial Officer of Dundee Corporation, and has spent the past 18 years working in senior and executive roles within Dundee Corporation and its subsidiaries.
+Ms. Presot is currently an Executive Vice President and the Chief Financial Officer of Dundee Corporation, and has spent the past 18 years working in senior and executive roles within Dundee Corporation and its subsidiaries.

-Bruce Sherley is the President of Dundee Oil and Gas Limited, the general partner of DELP.
+Bruce Sherley is the President and Chief Executive Officer of the Company.
 Mr. Sherley has over 40 years of experience in the petroleum sector in Canada and several foreign jurisdictions.
 He has occupied executive positions with mid-sized and junior energy companies and is a director of a private energy company located in Utah.
-Since joining the Company in 1999, Mr. Sherley has played a major role in maturing its underground natural gas storage project in Spain, evaluating the Eurogas International's exploration acreage in Tunisia and acquiring and managing the Southern Ontario Assets.
-Mr. Sherley is also a director and President of United Hydrocarbon International Corp., a Canadian-based private international-focused oil and gas exploration and development company.
+Since joining the Company in 1999, Mr. Sherley has played a major role in maturing its underground natural gas storage project in Spain, evaluating Eurogas International's exploration acreage in Tunisia and acquiring and managing the Southern Ontario Assets.
+Mr. Sherley is also a director of United Hydrocarbon International Corp., a Canadian-based private international-focused oil and gas exploration and development company.